-On March 29, 2007, the Board of Directors approved a stock repurchase program to acquire up to 1 million shares of its outstanding common stock.
+On March 29, 2007, the Board of Directors approved a stock repurchase program to acquire up to one million shares of the Company's outstanding common stock.
 The share repurchases will be made from time to time at the Company's discretion in the open market or privately negotiated transactions as permitted by securities laws and other legal requirements, and subject to market conditions and other factors.
 The Company's Board of Directors may modify, suspend, extend or terminate the program at any time.
+The Company repurchased 13,400 shares for the six months ended June 30, 2007.